segmentio/consent-manager/README.md

 The `ConsentManager` React component is a prebuilt consent manager UI (it's the one we use on https://segment.com) that uses the [ConsentManagerBuilder][] component under the hood.
 To use it, just mount the component where you want the consent banner to appear and pass in your own custom copy.

-_Note: Consent Manager is React-based so is not currently compatible with other frameworks like Vue.js or Angular.
+_Note: Consent Manager is React-based so is not currently compatible with other frameworks such as Vue.js or Angular.
 In case you want to use it in another framework that is not React, you should use the Standalone implementation._

 #### Install
 Using npm: